 Get Off The Beaten Path on Koh Kood (Koh Kut)

 Koh Kood – also called Koh Kut – it is the 4th largest Island in Thailand, but like Koh Mak there is no car ferry to the Island which means it is usually quiet all year round.
 It is blessed with 15 beautiful beaches and surrounded by that tropical blue water that Instagram loves so much.
-If there is anywhere in the world to go to spend some time beach hopping, relaxing and getting a tan – Koh Kood/Ko Kut is just it.
+If there is anywhere in the world to go to spend some time beach hopping, relaxing and getting a tan – Koh Kood / Ko Kut is it.

 .